 We voted and aligned on testing a notification-driven experience that would alert agents of new leads and incoming messages.
 Our gut reaction was to design & build a lean (read: maybe only 1-2 features) mobile app, since that was what our customers were asking for, and what we were losing sales to.
 But since our goal was to test our hypotheses and learn about our customers, we wanted to build something faster, and less expensive to maintain and update.
-Mobile apps also pose an entirely different problem, adoption, which wasn't part of our hypothesis or problem.
-So, we moved forward with a thinner slice, and opted for a leaner, responsive site.
+Mobile apps also pose an entirely different problem, adoption, which wasn't part of our hypothesis.

 Clients using the new mobile experience respond to more texts in less time, and spend more time in the CRM than those without the new experience.

 With this in mind, I could move forward with design iterations.
 We decided to first build out a new version of the mobile website instead of a mobile app for a few reasons:

 After a few usability tests and design reviews with the product team, we had run through several design iterations of the optimized mobile web experience: